 - 4.5.1 All members of the FCMB and certification board members shall ensure the security of test materials throughout the examination process.
 This shall include test development, administration and reporting of results. - 4.5.2 All certification program application and testing records shall be contained in the eCert system.
 This system is user/password restricted and is firewall protected. - 4.5.3 Other records generated by the certification program shall be stored on a cloud based encrypted storage service contracted by the IAI/FCMB.
 Access will be restricted through assigned permissions.
 These records include but are not limited to: Conflict of Interest forms, Confidentiality Agreements, board member CV's, meeting minutes, certification examinations, documents related to complaints and appeals, and written and practical test materials. - 4.5.4 All testing materials, requiring transportation, are sent to the proctors by approved carriers that offer tracking (e.g., USPS, FedEx, UPS, etc.). - 4.5.5 Certification board documents and examination records are not to be kept on certification board members personal computers or other devices not authorized by the FCMB or IAI.
 This restriction does not include the temporary storage of documents used for composition, editing, updating or the execution of processes required by the governing regulations and policies found in this manual.
 Once the temporary need is satisfied, updated documents should be uploaded to the appropriate folder and deleted from the local device. - 4.5.6 Should a security breach occur, the FCMB shall initiate a root cause analysis to determine the reason, parties involved, and consequences of the breach.
-Upon conclusion of the inquiry, an appropriate corrective action plan shall be initiated. - 4.5.7 The FCMB shall prevent fraudulent examination practices through the implementation of preventive measures: - 4.5.7.1 The testing candidate, via their signature, agrees to not release the contents of the testing material and not participate in fraudulent test taking practices or use any unauthorized aids while completing the examination. - 4.5.7.2 The Proctor shall be present during the candidate's test-taking to confirm the identity of the candidate and to prevent candidates from gaining access to unauthorized aids during the testing. - 4.5.7.3 The individual certification boards shall review test responses and scores for evidence of the use of improper aids or other forms of dishonesty. - 4.6 Control of Documents (manuals, forms and examination materials) - 4.6.1 Documents and updates to documents shall be approved by the Director before use. - 4.6.2 Both internal and external controlled documents will be identified as such.
+Upon conclusion of the inquiry, an appropriate corrective action plan shall be initiated. - 4.5.7 The FCMB shall prevent fraudulent examination practices through the implementation of preventive measures: - 4.5.7.1 The testing candidate, via their signature, agrees to not release the contents of the testing material and not participate in fraudulent test taking practices or use any unauthorized aids while completing the examination. - 4.5.7.2 The Proctor shall be present during the candidate's test-taking to confirm the identity of the candidate and to prevent candidates from gaining access to unauthorized aids during the testing. - 4.5.7.3 The individual certification boards shall review test responses and scores for evidence of the use of improper aids or other forms of dishonesty. - 4.6 Control of Documents (manuals, forms and examination materials) - 4.6.1 Documents and updates to documents shall be approved by the Director before use.

+- 4.6.2 Both internal and external controlled documents will be identified as such.
 The distribution of external documents will be limited to those that are publicly available. - 4.6.3 Documents will be identified by version numbers (following the format of FCMB (Doc.
-No.)- (Year Published) (Version designated by alphanumeric progression) e.g., FCMB-01-2016) and dates and will be maintained in a central folder to ensure the

-- unintended use of obsolete documents.
-Archive versions will be retained for retention, and clearly labeled as obsolete. - 4.6.4 Documents will be available through the secretaries of each certification board in accordance with confidentiality agreements. - 4.6.5 Documents will be reviewed as needed, minimally every three (3) years for appropriateness.
+No.)- (Year Published) (Version designated by alphanumeric progression) e.g., FCMB-01-2016) and dates and will be maintained in a central folder to ensure the unintended use of obsolete documents.
+Archive versions will be retained for retention, and clearly labeled as obsolete. - 4.6.4 Documents will be available through the secretaries of each certification board in accordance with confidentiality agreements. - 4.6.5 Documents will be reviewed as needed, minimally every three (3) years for appropriateness. - 4.6.6 Non-controlled document forms used by Certification Boards, such as email templates, shall be approved by Chairs, with confirmation by the Director that they are not controlled documents.